 The Chief Medical Health Officer, Dr. Shahab, along with the Ministry of Health have created Public Health Orders.
 Residents of Saskatchewan have a legal obligation to obey these orders.

-As of November 27, 2020 the Orders included the following:
+Currently the Orders include the following:

 - Indoor public banquets, conferences, wedding and funeral receptions in public venues are limited to 30 people.
 Food or beverages may not be present or served.

 - Visitors to special-care homes and personal care homes are restricted to those visiting for compassionate reasons only.
 When childcare facilities exist on the same premises there must be a segregated private entrance and no interaction between the childcare and residents of the home.